Leonard514/FastPage/_posts/2023-04-09-MCQ2018Reflection.md

 Here are a few of the questions that were of interest.

+## Question 3: Citizen Science!!!

+Apparently citizen science exists.
+I've never heard of this before.
+If there's anything I'm guessing this has something to do with involving a group of people representative of the population.

+## Iterative and Incremental Processes of Development

 ## Question 16 and the Digital Millenium Copyright Act

 I was 50% certain when I was taking the test that this was legislation that was proposed, protested against, and ultimately never happened.
 Regardless, the music seller was licensed, so I thought copyright infringement was unlikely.